 History Publication Award, $2000

-This award is for the best non-fiction publication or e-book on Victorian history, which could include a biography or a story of social, urban, institutional, regional or cultural history.
-(Make sure you include a copy of the publication with your entry).
+A non-fiction publication or e-book on Victorian history, which could include a biography or a story of social, urban, institutional, regional or cultural history.
+Make sure you include a copy of the publication with your entry.

 Local History Small Publication Award, $1500

-For the best small (up to 180 pages), limited run publication or e-book which which features Victorian local, cultural or social history.
-(Make sure to include a copy of the publication with your entry).
+For the best small, limited run publication or e-book which which features Victorian local, cultural or social history.
+The entry should deal with an area of community or city, or regional history, local identity, social or cultural history connected with the community.
+Make sure to include a copy of the publication with your entry.

-Recognises the publication or project which highlight the cultural diversity of Victoria.
+This award recognises the publication or project which best reflects diversity and inclusion and tells the history of cultural diversity in Victoria.

 Historical Interpretation Award, $1500

-This award recognises unique formats of historical representation.
+This award recognizes unique formats of historical representation.
 Applicants are encouraged to submit history related experiences told through physical exhibitions, artistic interpretation, history walks and tours.
-(Make sure to include photographs and/or other materials that reflect the experience of the project in your entry).
+Make sure to include photographs and/or other materials that reflect the experience of the project in your entry.